KepAlex503/GenAI-Powered-Legacy-Code-Analyzer/report.md

 **Location**: `..\EeazyCRM\eeazycrm\leads\filters.py:53`

 **Description**:
-The `set_source` method in the `filters.py` file of the EeazyCRM application is likely designed to configure or assign a source for filtering leads based on specified criteria, using the provided `filters` and `key` arguments.
+The `set_source` method in the `EeazyCRM` application is likely used to set or update the source of leads based on certain filters and a key.
+It's probably called by other methods within the leads management module of the CRM when there is a need to update the source information of leads.

 ---